sivanimohan/private-travel-journal/README.md

 ## Features

-- ✈️ Log and organize travel experiences
+- ✈️ Log and organize your travel experiences
 - 🖼 Add photos and notes to your trips
-- 🔒 Private storage for your travel data
+- 🔒 Private storage for all your travel data
 - 🎨 Beautiful and intuitive Flutter interface
 - ☁️ Appwrite integration for backend services (Android)